 Love Canal, New York

 Love Canal, often cited as the inspiration for CERCLA, is an unlikely name for one of the most alarming toxic waste sites in the country's history.
-At the turn of the 20th century, the site was planned as a dream community in Niagara Falls, N.Y.
-However, by 1910 the project had fallen on hard times, and in the 1920s the land was turned into a dump where tens of thousands of tons of chemical waste was disposed of.
+At the turn of the 20th century, the site was planned as a dream community in Niagara Falls, New York.
+The project had fallen on hard times by 1910, however, and in the 1920s the land was turned into a dump for tens of thousands of tons of chemical waste.

 Love Canal was removed from the national priorities list in 2004.
 Most toxic areas of exposure have been reburied and resealed.
-Areas just outside "ground zero" have been successfully restored, and over 200 homes have been sold there.
+Areas just outside "ground zero" have been successfully restored, and more than 200 homes have been sold there.